bnvinay92/bnvinay92.github.io/_posts/2024-05-23-mobile-monorepo.md

 If there were bugs or changes requested from review it only gets worse.
 We needed to eliminate the ceremony of multiple builds and reviews around landing a single change.

-### 2. Shorter Lead Times
+### Long Lead Times

 As outlined above, KMP changes had to go through several steps before landing on platform repos.
 This delay increased our time to release and hotfix, which is crucial during major outages.
 There was no single commit we could revert confidently.
 By consolidating into a monorepo, KMP changes land on platforms immediately, reducing lead times and improving our ability to respond quickly to issues.

-### 2.5.
-Conflict Management
+### Conflict Management

-The probability of conflicts (both git and logical) scales exponentially with team size.
+The probability of logical conflicts scales exponentially with team size.
 With sixteen developers landing changes daily, it's a significant risk that's only multiplied by long lead times.
 By using a monorepo, we ensure that changes are integrated more frequently, reducing the chances of conflicts and making it easier to resolve them when they occur.

-### 3. Improved Locality

-While the transition to a monorepo didn't change much for iOS locality, android developers experienced significant benefits.
-The unified repo enhances refactoring, debugging, and IDE support across android/KMP projects, making the development process smoother and more efficient.
+### Lack of locality

+Multirepos degrades the experience of refactoring, debugging, and IDE support across android/KMP projects.
+Context switching adds up overtime.
+Unfortunately, xcode and Android Studio switching is still a problem when working on iOS code.

-### 4. Alternatives aren't appealing
+### Alternatives aren't appealing

 Monorepos do have their cons, namely:

 - CI build times and cost: This needs mitigation through optimization.
 More on this later.
 - Repo size: This is not a concern for our project
+- Git conflicts: Conflicts happen when teams don't coordinate on the work they're doing, and a monorepo forces that coordination, sooner rather than later.
+It's a feature, not a bug.

 But the alternatives aren't appealing: